canonical/k8s-snap/docs/src/snap/howto/security/disa-stig-assessment.md

 > The Kubernetes PKI directory contains all certificates (.crt files) supporting secure network communications in the Kubernetes Control Plane.
-If these files can be modified, data traversing within the architecture components would become unsecure and compromised.
+If these files can be modified, data traversing within the architecture components would become insecure and compromised.
 Many of the security settings within the document are implemented through this file.

 #### Comments:

 > The k8s-snap stores PKI-related files in the following directory:
 >
 >     /etc/kubernetes/pki
 >
 > Finding V-242466 stipulates the permissions of this directory.
 >

 #### Remediation

 Ensure all of the following paths have correct ownership by running: